 This food processor also did the best at slicing potatoes, producing as close to perfect slices as you could expect.
 The zucchini slices were about average, due to the fact that there were some botched cuts and slices of varying thickness.

 The final metric, cleaning, is where we assessed how much of a pain it was to clean these products after using them.
 The Cuisinart Custom wasn't too bad, earning a 6 out of 10 for not causing much frustration at all when it was time for dishes.
-The easiest to clean models scored higher and you can see how all the models compared in the graphic below.

 The bowl, lid, blades, and discs are all dishwasher safe, though it is recommended that they are washed on the top shelf only.
 The blade was a little on the short side, making it a little difficult to clean around where it attaches to the shaft.
 The bowl is simple to clean, with no extra plastic details that would catch food.
 The lid had a few problem areas, but nothing that was too bad.